Shopping

 Good for backpacks but not handbags

-The Ninja Blast has recently taken the crown from Cuisinart's Evolution X at the top of our best portable blender guide.
+The Ninja Blast is at the top of our best portable blender guide.
 Why?
-It has a bigger capacity, liquid measures on the pitcher, it's lighter, smaller, and better value.
+It has a good capacity with liquid measures on the pitcher, it's lightweight and good value.
 It's slim enough to sit in any water bottle holder (both in backpacks and car cup holders), available in a range of fun colors, and has a useful flip-top lid that doesn't drip, dribble or leak.

 We were most excited by the ice-crushing capacity.
 This is the only portable blender that can make frozen margaritas or frappuccinos on the go, which sent it straight to the top of our books.

-Like most portable blenders, it struggles to process seeds – the Nutribullet Flip portable blender was actually much better for that.
+Like most portable blenders, it struggles to process seeds.
 It's also not as good as a countertop blender for making dips; it made a serviceable hummus, but not a great one.
 It's also fairly tall, so it's more suited to a backpack than a handbag.

 Our expert, Alex, trialed the Ninja Blast in the test kitchen in 2023 and has been using it ever since.
 He says, 'It's remained consistent and impressive.
 I regularly add a scoop of protein powder and creatine to my frozen smoothie mix and the Ninja doesn't struggle to keep the mixture silky rather than lumpy.
 It has never leaked and it's pretty easy to clean for everyday use.'
 I re-tested it myself in January 2025 and agreed – it continues to earn a well-deserved place in our guide.